Phonics

 APC Cycle

-We follow the Assess, Practice, Coach cycle in which half termly assessments are carried out and bespoke practise sessions are carefully planned to meet the needs of the most vulnerable learners (spotlight children)/ All practise sessions are planned out on a practise map and are always data driven.
-The reading leader then provides weekly side by side coaching for reading teachers focussing on what was taught in the practise session.
+We follow the Assess, Practice, Coach cycle in which half termly assessments are carried out and bespoke practice sessions are carefully planned to meet the needs of the most vulnerable learners (spotlight children).
+All practice sessions are planned out on a practice map and are always data driven.
+The reading leader then provides weekly side by side coaching for reading teachers focussing on what was taught in the practice session.

 Assessment and one to one tutoring